Code

 def view_hvplot_bar(ps):

-cat_cnts = Counter(ps)
+= Counter(ps)

-df_cnts = pd.DataFrame({
+cat_cnts = pd.DataFrame({

-"categories":list(cat_cnts.keys()),
+df_cnts "categories":list(cat_cnts.keys()),

 "frequencies":list(cat_cnts.values())

-return df_cnts.hvplot.bar(x="categories", y="frequencies", legend=False)
+})return df_cnts.hvplot.bar(x="categories", y="frequencies", legend=False)

 def plot_data(data, variable="year", view_fn=view_hvplot_hist):